Coldra1n/End_to_End_MLOPS-Student-perfomance-prediction-/README.md

-## End-to-End Student Perfomance Score prediction
+## End-to-End Student Performance Score prediction

 ## Summary
 First, we started by defining our problem statement, looking into the algorithms we were going to use and the regression implementation pipeline.
 Then we moved on to practically implementing the identification and regression algorithms like Linear Regression, Lasso, K-Neighbors Regressor, Decision Tree, Random Forest Regressor, XGBRegressor, CatBoosting Regressor, and AdaBoost Regressor.
 Moving forward, we compared the performances of these models.
 Lastly, we built a Linear regression model that proved that it works best for student performance prediction problems.